ashok-khanna/ParEvil/README.md

 # ParEvil
 *An experimental set of keybindings to integrate ParEdit into Evil Mode.
-The general concept IMO is good (a separate 'Paredit State'), the keybindings however are personal preference and even for me in a state of flux.
+The general concept IMO is good (a separate 'Paredit State'), the keybindings however are personal preference and I am constantly tweaking them myself.
 No perfect solution, but see what works best for you and customise to your hearts content :-)*

 **Last Updated: 8 October 2021**